topspinj/diabetes-ml-workshop/markdown/getting_started.md

 ### Dataset

-A list of features in the dataset and a description from each one.
-Adapted from the [original data source](https://www.hindawi.com/journals/bmri/2014/781670/tab1/).
+We'll be working with a dataset that consists of 130 hospitals in the United States from 1999 to 2008.
+It represents 101,766 hospital admissions for 71,518 patients.
+The table below lists the features in our dataset and a description for each one.
+It's adapted from the [original data source](https://www.hindawi.com/journals/bmri/2014/781670/tab1/) which was published in 2014.

 |column|description|
 |------|-----------|